lipykahh/lipykahh/README.md

-- 👋 Hi, I’m @lipykahh
+- 👋 Hi there , I’m @Lipykahh
-- 👀 I’m interested in ... phtography
+- 👀 I’m interested in photography , Treking
-- 🌱 I’m currently learning ... cloud computing
+- 🌱 I’m currently learning  SDE
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... dont
-- 😄 Pronouns: ... she/her
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ... i like coffee
+- ⚡ Fun fact:  likes coffee

 <!---
 lipykahh/lipykahh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.